-On this page and the next few you will find my CyberLink PowerDirector 12 review in all it long rambling glory.
+On this page and the next you will find my CyberLink PowerDirector 13 review in all its long rambling glory.

-If you have absolutely given up on trying to work out which editor to get and simply could not bear reading another article on yet another product then relax!
+If you are that person who has given up on trying to work out which editor to get and simply could not bear reading another article on yet another product then relax.

 If you already have a current version and are trying to work out whether or not you should upgrade then keep reading this page to see the new features.

-Base your upgrade decision on whether these new features are something you would actually use… not just things that look really cool and awesome!
+Remember to keep your emotions in check and ask yourself whether these new features are something you would actually use… not just things that look really cool and awesome!

-Various versions of PowerDirector have been my top choice for editing software for a number of years now and with this new release nothing has changed in that regard.
+CyberLink PowerDirector has been my top choice for editing software for a number of years now and with this new release nothing has changed in that regard.

 Everything you could possibly want in a video editing suite is available in PowerDirector and I find it hard to imagine anything they have left out.

 It is pointless to go on about the actual editing capabilities of the software because the program does it all and does it all very, very well.

 It cuts, slices, dices and chops with ease and eats up the modern highly compressed video files effortlessly because behind the pretty face lies an editing and rendering engine with serious credentials.

 In fact about three years after shooting to the lead in the speed stakes it still comfortably occupies first place.